MiSAR-A/MiSAR-Eclipse-QVT-Operational/README.md

-This repository includes the QVT-Eclipse project for `MiSAR` model-based architecture recovery.
+This repository includes the `QVT-Eclipse` project for `MiSAR` model-based architecture recovery.
 Along with explanations and illustrations for the theory behind it.

-The content of this repo is orgnized as the following:

 Folder Name | Description
 ----------- | -----------